Unity Multiplay Has Shut Down. Here's Where Studios Are Going.

 Gameye

-Gameye is a dedicated server orchestration platform — seven years of production, 120M+ sessions orchestrated.
+Gameye is a dedicated server orchestration platform — in production since 2017, 120M+ sessions orchestrated.
 API-driven: a single HTTP call starts a session, and Unity Matchmaker routes to it.

 The key difference from the other options: Gameye requires no SDK in your game server binary.
 You remove the Multiplay SDK (IMultiplayService, MultiplayEventCallbacks, ReadyServerForPlayersAsync) and don’t replace it with anything.
 Your server just starts, listens on its port, and accepts connections.